vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.1/readme.md

 ```

-*8) * List the contents of the home directory using the ls command, define its files and directories.
+8) *List the contents of the home directory using the ls command, define its files and directories.
 Hint: Use the help system to familiarize yourself with the ls command.*

-Incase of this task I can only provide output of appropriate commands:
+In case of this task I can only provide output of appropriate commands:
 ```
 root@test1:~# ls -la ~tester
 total 40